asafonov/tgirc/README.md

 tgirc
 =====

 tgirc is a bridge between telegram and irc so you can chat with your friends on telegram using your favorite irc client.
-No group chats currently supported but I'm going to implement it in the nearest future.

 Installation
 ------------